PowerShellCrack/PSIntuneDeviceManager/README.md

 2. Click Details Tab

 3. Click Get Assignments

-NOTE: this may take a while to load, depending on objects in Intune and Azure.
+> NOTE: this may take a while to load, depending on objects in Intune and Azure.
 The UI may look like its not responding (its not a multithreaded UI...yet).
 Once complete though a screen will come up:
 ![Selected](/.images/IDMWindow_Assignments.jpg)

-4. This list can further be searched of filtered.
+4. This list can further be searched or filtered.
 It can also be exported to CSV

 ## Output